Crises of the Republic: The Arendt-Agamben Correspondence

-On February 21, 1970, twenty-seven-year-old Giorgio Agamben ground-mailed a typewritten request for Hannah Arendt to review his "On the Limits of Violence," mentioning that he had "take[n] the liberty of enclosing an essay on violence..."
+On February 21, 1970, twenty-seven-year-old Giorgio Agamben ground-mailed a typewritten request for Hannah Arendt to review his "On the Limits of Violence" and that he had "take[n] the liberty of enclosing an essay on violence..."
 In a response drafted less than a week later, Arendt admitted that "it will take me quite a while to read it because my Italian is not just lousy, but almost nonexistent."
-Arendt had previously claimed that literati Zera S. Fink's 1945 book on a "Venetian vogue" for "stability" by mixed government, and the 1942 article in which Fink first examined il Discorsi passages translated and quoted in the works of James Harrington, partially germinated her research for On Revolution and additional studies.
-She was quite explicitly "indebted to Zera Fink's important study The Classical Republicans...for the influence of Machiavelli upon Harrington and the influence of the ancients upon seventeenth-century English thought, see the excellent study by Zera S. Fink."
-In any case, to Hannah Arendt, Agamben self-identified as a "young writer and essayist for whom discovering your books last year has represented a decisive new experience," in the context of Arendt's essay collection Between Past and Future.
-Before the Italian philosopher informed Henry Kissinger that "you understand absolutely nothing in politics" at the Weatherhead Center for International Affairs (at least, that's what he reminisced about in 2013 for the twenty-eighth issue of Bidoun), Agamben had "the pleasure of attending the seminars of Heidegger convened at Provence in the Summers of 1966 and 1968."
+Arendt had previously claimed that literati Zera S. Fink's 1945 book on "Venetian vogue" for "stability" by mixed government, and the 1942 article in which Fink first examined il Discorsi passages quoted in the works of James Harrington, partially germinated her research for On Revolution.
+Arendt confirmed that she was "indebted to Zera Fink's important study The Classical Republicans...for the influence of Machiavelli upon Harrington and the influence of the ancients upon seventeenth-century English thought, see the excellent study by Zera S. Fink."

+Agamben introduced himself to Hannah Arendt as a "young writer and essayist for whom discovering your books [Between Past and Future] last year has represented a decisive new experience."
+In the twenty-eighth issue of Bidoun, the Italian philosopher recalled that he had told Henry Kissinger that "you understand absolutely nothing in politics" at the Weatherhead Center for International Affairs.
+But that was only after he disclosed to Arendt that he had "the pleasure of attending the seminars of Heidegger convened at Provence in the Summers of 1966 and 1968."
 Heideggerian Jean Beaufret and French poet René Char, the latter a renowned proponent of the French Resistance, attended those particular Le Thor seminars, presumably conducted in French and ancient Greek, on Hegelian dialectic as well as arche and ontological unity of opposites in fragments of Heraclitus.
-Arendt's editors—or Arendt herself—only included Agamben's "On the Limits of Violence" in a footnote for the 1969-70 German edition of Arendt's expanded version of her February 1969 "Reflections on Violence," first published in full in the New York Review of Books, and as a long essay in the 1973 Crises of the Republic.
+Arendt's editors—or Arendt herself—only included Agamben's "On the Limits of Violence" in a footnote for the 1969-70 German edition of Arendt's "Reflections on Violence" (1969), first published in full in the New York Review of Books, and as a long essay in the Crises of the Republic (1973).
 Agamben published his essay for an Italian-language literary periodical later in 1970 and for the English-language Diacritics in 2009.
-Agamben had critically assessed, and reformulated, Arendt's arguments in "We Refugees" in 1995.
+Almost fifteen years earlier, Agamben had critically reassessed, and reformulated, Arendt's "We Refugees" (1943).